wolfpack-it/yii2-oauth/README.md

         'publicKey' => '<path to public key file te be used by CryptKey, or configuration>', 'privateKey' => '<path to private key file te be used by CryptKey, or configuration>', 'encryptionKey' => '<random string for encryption>',
-    ]
+        'tokenValidationLeeway' => null|int, // The number of seconds to use as leeway when validating access tokens ]
 ]
 ```